 Golfers get their second unobstructed view of Osage Restaurant as they look uphill to number 8, another very challenging hole.
 Protected by a false front, a huge towering oak tree on the right front and monstrous bunkers on the left and behind the green - this green is hard to hit and a difficult par 3, especially with all the tricky pin placements.

 A grand stone entrance and walkway unveils a majestic view of the 9th green and Table Rock Lake in the foreground.
 Those lucky enough to finish their round here at sunset are in for a spectacular treat!
 So have your camera ready!
 The final tee shot is downhill to a very difficult sloped green with severe bunkering surrounding the green.
 The ninth green also sits just to the right of the main Buffalo Bar terrace at Top of the Rock's Osage Restaurant, which is a great gathering spot for spectators to cheer you on.

 Arnold Palmer Practice Facility

 Perched on the side of a bluff with a cascading waterfall, the Arnold Palmer Practice Facility is a breathtaking facility featuring 10 target greens, recessed lighting and multiple teeing decks that offer a one-of-a-kind experience.
 Nature played a key role in the development of the practice facility, and from an environmental standpoint, the synthetic turf is easier on the delicate natural balance at Top of the Rock, with no need to water, mow or use chemicals on the practice course.

-After dark, 10 fully-lit target greens and three tee decks with recessed lighting allow for a one-of-a-kind golf experience (offered seasonally).
-Grab a bag of balls and spend an unforgettable evening on the range.
+10 target greens and three tee decks allow for a one-of-a-kind golf experience included with every round of golf at Top of the Rock.